jordandouglas/GammaSpikeModel/README.md

 - `nrStubs.xml`: number of stubs on each lineage is estimated using MCMC, but their times are integrated out.
 - `stochasticStubs.xml`: the number of stubs on each lineage is sampled at the time of logging during MCMC, i.e., not as part of the state.
 This is the default setting, but less versatile than the other two.
 This is the fastest at mixing.
 Limitation: note that the number of stubs per-lineage is sampled at the time of logging.
 The number of stubs reported by the tree logger might not sum to the same value of `nstubs` reported by the trace logger.
 Both of these numbers are valid, but as the algorithm is stochastic, they will not be the same.

-## Rho-sampling

-rho is the proportion of extant taxa that have been included in the sample.
-In BEAUti, this term defaults to 1.0 (which can be changed in the ```Priors``` tab), and the term is fixed to this value during MCMC.
-Estimating this term currently requires editing the XML file.

 ## Origin